Chondra Echert

-Chondra Echert is an American writer, best known as co-writer of the comic book series Key of Z, Kill Audio and Translucid.
+Chondra Echert is an American writer and musician, best known as co-writer of the comic book series Key of Z, Kill Audio and Translucid.

 Early life

 Chondra Marie Echert was born in Clearwater, Florida on 22 April 1983.
 She graduated from Eckerd College with a B.S. in Psychology.

 Career

 After graduating college, Echert relocated to New York, where she began work as an advertising copywriter.
 Shortly after, Echert pursued a career in comics, after a portion of her first story, Kill Audio, created by and co-written with Claudio Sanchez, was accepted into Image Comics Harvey Award-Nominated, Popgun 2.
 Illustrated by Sheldon Vella, Kill Audio is a dark comedy which follows a troll's quest to understand his own immortality.
 Originally previewed in Popgun 2, the story was published as a mini-series through BOOM!
 Studios and is now available as a trade hardcover.
 A sequel to the series, Kill Audio 2, is currently in the early stages of production.

 In April 2011, Echert began work on Key of Z, a contemporary zombie story set in New York City.
 This four-part miniseries was her second collaboration with writing partner and husband Claudio Sanchez.
 Originally titled Subway Seriez, the first issue was released through BOOM!
 Studios in October 2011, featuring artwork from Aaron Kuder and cover art by Nathan Fox.
 Key of Z debuted at New York Comic Con 2011 with an incentive baseball cover from original Walking Dead artist Tony Moore.
 It was collected as a trade paper back in February 2012.
 The Daily Blam called the book, "a refreshing new addition to the genre and well deserving of all five stars" while Guerrilla Geek said "...this book works on a subtle level of genius."

 Recent work includes novellas Vaxis I: The Unheavenly Creatures and Vaxis II: A Window of the Waking Mind, released alongside albums from the band Coheed and Cambria.
 Echert is currently Creative Co-Director of the independent comic publishing company Evil Ink Comics and co-writer of the New York Times Bestselling science fiction comic series, The Amory Wars.

 She is also co-host of Band Wives, a weekly podcast launched in July 2022 with author Misha Lazzara.